DevExpress/devextreme-documentation/api-reference/10 UI Components/dxTreeMap/1 Configuration/maxDepth.md

 ![DevExpress DevExtreme HTML5 TreeMap](/images/ChartJS/TreeMap_maxDepth.png)

-When you set this option, data that occupies the lowest levels may become unavailable to the user.
+When you set this property, data that occupies the lowest levels may become unavailable to the user.
 For such cases, implement the [drill down feature](/api-reference/20%20Data%20Visualization%20Widgets/dxTreeMap/6%20Node/3%20Methods/drillDown().md '/Documentation/ApiReference/UI_Components/dxTreeMap/Node/Methods/#drillDown').